ZINZINBIN/ZINZINBIN/README.md

 About me
 ===
-I'm a mechanical and aerospace engineering graduate student at Princeton University, focusing on nuclear fusion plasma control.
-My academic interests are plasma physics (transport and pedestal physics) and physics-informed machine learning.

-For my undergraduate, I majored in nuclear engineering and physics, researching the effect of RMP on electron heat transport in KSTAR.
-My current prioritized academic topics are understanding the transport phenomenon and physics-informed data-driven modeling for plasma transport.
-In addition, AI applications in nuclear fusion, including plasma disruption prediction and zeroth order plasma dynamic modeling and control based on PINN and RL have been covered during my master's research.
-I share several works on my GitHub.
-Please see and share your opinions.
+I'm a Ph.D graduate student in the Department of Mechanical and Aerospace Engineering at Princeton University.
+My research interests are in data-driven modeling and control for nonlinear dynamics.
+My previous research aimed at plasma heat transport and physics-informed data-driven modeling for zeroth order plasma dynamics and control.
+Now, I am working on theoretical aspects, including modeling dynamic systems, control theory, and structure-preserving model reduction with machine learning.
+I shared several computational works on Github.
 Feel free to contact me if you are interested in my research, work, or anything else you want to know about me.

 - CV: <a href = "https://docs.google.com/document/d/1BhAfJKpb1Ju4BZXJmjm0gbaRkU5XDH87/edit?usp=sharing&ouid=103232822913929091897&rtpof=true&sd=true">[Jinsu Kim, CV]</a>
 - Linkedin:<a href = "https://www.linkedin.com/in/zinzinbin/">[Linkedin : zinzinbin]</a>
-- Youtube: <a href = "https://www.youtube.com/watch?v=iT90QX1MZWM&t=886s">[AI in Nuclear Fusion: Bridging the gap between science and engineering, 8th Pseudocon]</a>
+- Youtube: <a href = "https://www.youtube.com/watch?v=iT90QX1MZWM&t=0s">[AI in Nuclear Fusion: Bridging the gap between science and engineering, 8th Pseudocon]</a>

 Research area
 ===
+### Dynamics and Control
+- Symplectic model reduction on nonlinear systems
+- Physics-informed machine learning and modeling dynamics
+- Control theory

 ### Fusion Plasma Application
-- Disruption prediction using Deep Learning
-  - Disruption prediction using IVIS dataset(Video data) in KSTAR
-  - Disruption prediction using 0D data in KSTAR
-  - Multi-modal learning for disruption prediction
+- Tokamak plasma disruption prediction based on data-driven modeling
-- Tokamak plasma operation control using Reinforcement Learning
+- Data-driven tokamak plasma dynamics modeling and control with deep reinforcement learning
-  - Development of a Transformer-based virtual KSTAR environment
-  - Development of PINN-based Grad-Shfranov solver
-  - 0D parameters / shape parameters control using RL algorithms(DDPG, SAC) under the virtual KSTAR environment
-  - Application of Multi-agent reinforcement learning for autonomous tokamak operation control
-- Design optimization of a tokamak fusion reactor based on reinforcement learning
+- Design optimization of a tokamak fusion reactor based on data-driven optimization
-  - Development of design computation code of virtual tokamak fusion reactor
-  - Single-step reinforcement learning for optimizing the design configuration of the tokamak reactor

 ### Virtual Metrology for Semiconductor industry
 - ML application on plasma etching process in Virtual Metrology